Fred1991/P2ANET/README.md

 # About Dataset

 A temporary repo for the P2ANET dataset. \
-P2ANET dataset is proposed in the paper "P2ANET: A Large-Scale Benchmark for Dense Action Detection from Table Tennis Match Broadcasting Videos". \
+P2ANET dataset is proposed in the paper "P2ANET: A Large-Scale Benchmark for Dense Action Detection from Table Tennis Match Broadcasting Videos".
+[Source]
-One Paragraph about data description goes here.
-You can also state why this data was collected.

 ## About Data collection methodology